-- 3.1 Upon the date of a meeting of a sub-committee being arranged, notice shall be given to the parties to the meeting. - 3.2 The notice of the meeting shall be followed by a copy of the meeting agenda 5 working days prior to the meeting.
+- 3.1 When the date of a Sub-Committee is arranged, notice shall be given to all parties. - 3.2 The notice of the meeting shall be followed with a copy of the meeting agenda, 5 working days prior to the meeting.